lichendust/meander/readme.md

 > For instance, you could create a stub file that `includes` and therefore outputs the statistics for a whole season of episodes.

-~~Existing characters are not changed to prevent confusion: always define a character in a single location.~~  This was changed in `v0.3.0`, because the pros actually outweighed the cons of this.
+~~Existing characters are not changed to prevent confusion: always define a character in a single location.~~  This will be changed in `v0.3.0`, because the pros actually outweighed the cons of this.

 ### Data